Jlemieux-afk/configure-ad/README.md

   </tr>
 </table></p>
 </br>
-<p>Attmpted to log back into John Doe account with the updated policy, and it worked!
-To make sure it works for new hires, I added one more account to the employees folder </p>
+<p>Changed permissions of Jon Doe, and attmpted to log back into their account with the updated policy, and it worked!
+To make sure it works for new hires, I added one more account to the employees folder; Tim Ward. </p>

 <p>
   <table>